adamsilver/fdpb/01-Register.md

 - When to give feedback
 - How to show errors
 - How to write errors
-- How to be forgiving
-- Restoring values
+- Be forgiving and restore values

 ### When to give feedback